apache/nuttx/configs/olimex-lpc1766stk/README.txt

      spending more time processing timer interrupts than doing any other kind of processing.
 That, of course, makes sense if the system is truly idle and only processing timer interrupts.

+Serial Console
+^^^^^^^^^^^^^^

+  By default, all of these configurations use UART0 for the NuttX serial console.
+UART0 corresponds to the DB-9 connector labelled "RS232_0".
+This is a female connector and will require a normal male-to-female RS232 cable to connect to a PC.

+  An alternate is UART1 which connects to the other DB-9 connector labeled "RS232_1".
+UART1 is not enabled by default unless specifically noted otherwise in the configuration description.
+A normal serial cable must be used with the port as well.

+  By default serial console is configured for 57600 baud, 8-bit, 1 stop bit, and no parity.
+Higher rates will probably require minor modification of the UART initialization logic to use the fractional dividers.

 Using OpenOCD and GDB with an FT2232 JTAG emulator
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^